 In Figure 1 and 2, Jefferson has consistently highest counts across all four years (about 500–600/year).
 Madison is second highest ER opioid count with a peak in 2017, followed by a sharp drop in 2019.
 Blount, Tuscaloosa, Limestone, and Marshall decrease ER opioid counts from 2016 to 2019, while Cherokee, Etowah, Lauderdale, and Marion show consistently increasing trends, requiring a future exploration on monthly scale.
 (Not report value less than 10, just not show, and keep reporting)

-Figure 3.
-Monthly ER Opioid Visits in Cherokee, Etowah, Lauderdale, and Marion